kushaldas/retask/docs/user/intro.rst

 Why Redis
 ---------

-I am following `Redis <http://redis.io>`_  development for a time and using it in various other projects.
+I am following `Redis <http://redis.io>`_  development for a long time and using it in various other projects.
 The simplicity it provides and rich datastructures are always a plus to use it.

-It is also very fast.
+Redis takes care of multithreading issues, it also helps to have data on disk for data persistence.
+It does not have any external dependencies and also very small in size, which helps to be used in enterprise world.

 Retask License
 --------------